cu-nil/.github/profile/README.md

-## Columbia University Narrative Intelligence Lab
+## CU∅ (/kjuː nɪl/)

-CU∅ (/kjuː nɪl/) was founded in 2025 in order to study narrative.
+The Columbia University Narrative Intelligence Lab was founded in 2025 in order to study narrative.